Polydactyly: Prognosis

-Ulnar polydactyly
+Ulnar

-Type A ulnar polydactyly
+Type A

 There are no substantive outcome studies regarding the function of these hands following surgical intervention.
-This is mainly caused by the fact that there is a generally normal function of these patients’ hands following ablation with collateral ligament reconstruction.
+This is mainly caused by the fact that there is a generally normal function of these patients' hands following ablation with collateral ligament reconstruction.
 In a study on 27 patients undergoing surgical excision for Type A ulnar polydactyly, only one complication was noted in the form of an infection.
 However, no investigators have objectively reviewed functional range of motion or articular stability.

-Type B ulnar polydactyly
+Type B

 In a study on 21 patients with Type B ulnar polydactyly treated with suture ligation it was found that the duplicated digit was typically amputated at an average of 10 days and no complications of infection or bleeding were reported.

 In a large study on 105 patients treated with suture ligation an overall complication rate of 23.5% was reported, citing a residual tender or unacceptable bump in 16%, infection in 6%, and bleeding in 1% of patients.

 In general, suture ligation is safe and effective when applied to appropriate cases of Type B polydactyly in which no substantial ligamentous or osseous structures are present within the pedicle.
 Parents should be educated as to the progression of necrosis, and that revision of residual tissue or scar may be necessary when the child is six months of age or older.